Sahra Wagenknecht: Early life

 Wagenknecht was born on 16 July 1969 in the East German city of Jena.

+Her father, who is Iranian, came to West Berlin to study;

-Her father is Iranian and her mother, who worked for a state-run art distributor, is German.
+her mother, who worked for a state-run art distributor, is German.
 Her father disappeared in Iran when she was a child.
 She was cared for primarily by her grandparents until 1976, when she and her mother moved to East Berlin.
 While in Berlin, she became a member of the Free German Youth (FDJ).
 She completed her Abitur exams in 1988 and joined the (then ruling) Socialist Unity Party (SED) in early 1989.

-From 1990, Wagenknecht studied philosophy and New German Literature as an undergraduate in Jena and Berlin, completing mandatory coursework, but did not write a thesis as she "could not find support for her research aims at the East Berlin Humboldt University".
+In 1990, the GDR dissoluted.
+From 1990, Wagenknecht studied philosophy and modern German literature as an undergraduate in Jena and Berlin, completing the mandatory coursework, but did not write a thesis as she "could not find support for her research aims at the East Berlin Humboldt University".
 She then enrolled as a philosophy student at the University of Groningen, completing her studies and earning an MA in 1996 for a thesis on the young Karl Marx's interpretation of Hegel, supervised by Hans Heinz Holz and published as a book in 1997.

-From 2005 until 2012 she completed a PhD dissertation at the chair of Microeconomics at TU Chemnitz, on "The Limits of Choice: Saving Decisions and Basic Needs in Developed Countries", awarded with the grade magna cum laude in the German system and subsequently published by the Campus Verlag.
+From 2005 until 2012 she completed a PhD dissertation in microeconomics at TU Chemnitz, on "The Limits of Choice: Saving Decisions and Basic Needs in Developed Countries", awarded with the grade magna cum laude in the German system.

 Political career

 After the fall of the Berlin Wall and the transformation of the SED into the Party of Democratic Socialism (PDS), Wagenknecht was elected to the new party's National Committee in 1991.
 She also joined the PDS's Communist Platform, a Marxist-Leninist faction.

 In the 1998 German federal election, Wagenknecht ran as the PDS candidate in a district of Dortmund, garnering 3.25% of the vote.
-Following the 2004 European elections, she was elected as a PDS representative to the European Parliament.
-Among her duties in the parliament is serving on the Committee on Economic and Monetary Affairs and Delegation, as well as the Euro-Latin American Parliamentary Assembly.
+In the 2004 European election, she was elected as a PDS representative to the European Parliament.
+Among her duties in the parliament were serving on the Committee on Economic and Monetary Affairs and Delegation, as well as the Euro-Latin American Parliamentary Assembly.